 Kimberly Quinlan, LMFT, is an OCD specialist and an expert in mindfulness.
 In her workbook, she outlines a step-by-step program that highlights how to use mindfulness tactics to manage thoughts throughout the day to develop self-compassion and combat the shame and stigma often associated with OCD.
 Her guide teaches readers how to balance intense emotions, lean into their fear, and focus on recovery.

 From my personal experience, I believe these books are all helpful resources and can serve as an entryway into better understanding OCD, no matter where you are on your journey.
-It’s also important to note that these recommended books are best used as adjuncts – not replacements – to treatment.
+It’s also important to note that these recommended books are best used as adjuncts to treatment—not replacements for it.